MatthiasELISEE/projet_l2s3/README.md

 QueDalleLicence 4.8.28.39

-Moi Example Software License Agreement
+Moi Software License Agreement

-Moi Corporation ("Moi") grants you a non-exclusive license to use, modify, and redistribute the example software and documentation provided by Moi that expressly refers to this agreement ("Example Software") according to the following terms:
+Moi Corporation ("Moi") grants you a non-exclusive license to use, modify, and redistribute the example software and documentation provided by Moi that expressly refers to this agreement ("Software") according to the following terms:
 WARRANTY DISCLAIMER

 Moi DISCLAIMS ALL WARRANTIES AND CONDITIONS, EXPRESS, IMPLIED, OR STATUTORY INCLUDING BUT NOT LIMITED TO ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE AND ANY WARRANTIES WITH RESPECT TO INFRINGEMENT.